cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/bluepill-legacy.md

 <div class="notice notice-warning"><p>If your servers are <strong>not</strong> running Bluepill then you are reading the wrong guide.
 Please visit the <a href="/rails/how-to-guides/deployment/systemd.html">systemd doc</a> instead.
 </p></div>

+If you'd like to migrate from Bluepill to systemd, please follow [the migration checklist](/rails/how-to-guides/deployment/systemd.html#migrating-from-bluepill-to-systemd).

 ## Commands

 If [bluepill](https://github.com/bluepill-rb/bluepill) is installed on your server, you can control your processes manually from your server command-line interface.